Best Season for Everest Base Camp Helicopter Tour

 Sunny, occasional snow

-During the spring season, which is considered the best time for an Everest helicopter tour, you can experience the beauty of the Himalayas at its finest.
+During the spring season, which is considered the best time for a helicopter tour, you can experience the beauty of the Himalayas at its finest.
 This season typically spans from March to May.
-The weather during spring is relatively stable, with clear skies and mild temperatures, making it ideal for a helicopter adventure.
+The weather during the spring is relatively stable, with clear skies and mild temperatures, making it ideal for a helicopter adventure.

 Spring offers breathtaking views of snow-capped peaks, including Mount Everest, the highest mountain in the world.
 The colorful blossoms of rhododendrons and other flowers add a touch of vibrancy to the landscape, creating a visually stunning backdrop for your journey.